petergiordano/ai-dev-tasks/process-task-list-rules.md

 2. Follow the completion protocol:
    - Mark each finished **sub‑task** `[x]`.
    - Mark the **parent task** `[x]` once **all** its subtasks are `[x]`.
-3. Add newly discovered tasks.
+3. Add newly discovered tasks, including any new security vulnerabilities or requirements.
 4. Keep "Relevant Files" accurate and up to date.
 5. Before starting work, check which sub‑task is next.
 6. After implementing a sub‑task, update the file and then pause for user approval.
+7. **When generating code or instructions for security-related tasks, prioritize secure coding best practices.**